khj809/docker_utils/README.md

 # docker_utils
-some utility codes to make use of docker easily
+some utility codes to make use of Docker easily

-## dredit
+## dredit (docker-remote-edit)
-This shell script is used when you need to edit files inside docker containers at your host remotely.
+This shell script is used when you need to edit files inside Docker containers at your host remotely.

 The logic of ```dredit``` is as follow:
 - copy the file from docker container to host